abdulrahim999/Cardiovascular_Disease/proposal.md

 11. Physical activity | Subjective Feature | active | binary |
 12. Presence or absence of cardiovascular disease | Target Variable | cardio | binary |

-## Tools:
+# Tools:
 - Jupter (pandas, numpy, matplotlib)

-## Questions:
+# Questions:
 1-	The static of number of numbers of smokers and non-smoker?
-2-	Which gender is more smoking? give solution in presentation.
-3-	The relationship between age and smoker and non-smoker along with cardiovascular disease?
+2-	Which gender is more smoking? give solution in presentation 3-	The relationship between age and smoker and non-smoker along with cardiovascular disease?
 4-	See who more active smoker or non-smoker people?